 In most construction companies, data and information remain siloed.
 Consequently, a significant portion of data created in design and construction is lost by closeout, causing hurdles in facilities operations and maintenance (O&M).
 By some estimates, nearly 30% of design and construction data is lost.
 Therefore, it’s critical for BIM technology to integrate seamlessly with the other technology used in design, construction and even O&M to avoid this data loss.
 While some programs offer a basic level of BIM in the field, it’s lack of integration between project plans and other field software causes BIM models to be ineffective and outdated fast.

-That’s where improving integrations to tried and tested field technology, like PlanGrid’s upcoming integration with Revit, will provide rich information from BIM to be more accessible.
+That’s where improving integrations to tried and tested field technology, like PlanGrid’s integration with Revit, will provide rich information from BIM to be more accessible.
 With the right access and integration, BIM will provide value throughout a facility’s full lifecycle.

 After Design: The Benefits of BIM in the Field

 “Like most jobsite material management processes today, traditional door, frame and hardware workflows involve tedious paperwork, frequent phone calls and faxes, and challenging coordination,” says Construction Executive.

 Luckily, it adds, BIM in the field can change all that, “In its early implementation, field BIM’s benefits include saving money, accelerating schedules, ensuring quality, averting rework and controlling risks related to construction field operations.”